risk-first/website/menagerie/Complexity-Risk.md

 Where **P** is the number of **Connected Components** (i.e. distinct parts of the graph that aren't connected to one another by any edges).

 So, our first graph had a **Cyclomatic Complexity** of 7. `(15 - 10 + 2)`, while our second was 1. `(9 - 10 + 2)`.

+## Space and Time Complexity

+So far, we've looked at a couple of definitions of complexity in terms of the _structure_ of software.
+However, in Computer Science there is a whole branch of complexity theory devoted to how the software _runs_, namely [Big O Complexity](https://en.wikipedia.org/wiki/Big_O_notation).

+Once running, an algorithm or data structure will consume space or runtime dependent on it's characteristics.
+As with Garbage Collectors, these characteristics can introduce [Performance Risk](Production-Risk) which can easily catch out the unwary.
+By and large, using off-the-shelf components helps, but you still need to know their performance characteristics.

+The [Big O Cheatsheet](http://bigocheatsheet.com) is a wonderful resource to investigate this further.

+A third measure of complexity.  ( Start calling these out).

+Depth-first search complexity with N and E.

 ## Abstraction